Smriti-ELigar/Complete-Devops-Project/README.md

-# QR Code Generator Web App
+# CloudQR: Scalable QR Code Service with DevOps Pipeline

 A full-stack QR Code Generator web application built with **FastAPI** and **Next.js**, containerized with Docker, and deployed on **AWS EKS** using **Kubernetes** and **Terraform**.
 CI/CD workflows are powered by **GitHub Actions**.